 These are questions frequently asked by Loyola Marymount University students who have been documented for Student Conduct Code violations.
-The information below is also found in the Office of Student Conduct & Community Responsibility brochure.

 I was just documented.
 What should I do?

 Check your University email account on a regular basis.
 You may receive an email from the Office of Student Conduct & Community Responsibility, or you can contact the Office of Student Conduct & Community Responsibility (firstname.lastname@example.org/(310) 338-1821), located in Malone 355 (currently closed while campus is on limited operation), regarding next steps.
 If you live on campus, you may also check with your Resident Director (RD).

 I received an email from the Office of Student Conduct & Community Responsibility.
 What should I do next?

 If you have been assigned a hearing, either in person or via Zoom, attend the hearing.
 If not, contact the Conduct Officer(s) who sent you the email (contact information is provided in the email).

 I received an email from the Office of Student Conduct & Community Responsibility (OSCCR) about a pre-hearing meeting.
 What should I do next?

 Attend your pre-hearing meeting, either in person or via Zoom.
 During your pre-hearing meeting you will be permitted to review all the information gathered by the University, provide additional Witnesses and ask questions about the conduct process.
 All Student Conduct Code proceedings involving allegations of Title IX Sexual Harassment or potential separation from the University will include a hearing with cross examination (generally conducted via videoconferencing).
 Students will be permitted to ask questions of the opposing party or Witnesses.
 The format of the cross examination is dependent on the alleged behavior being adjudicated.
 Consult with the OSCCR representative in your pre-hearing meeting for more information.
 [Student Conduct Code: Section VI(D)]